-PLoS ONE 07/2012; 7(7):e41237. · 3.73 Impact Factor
+PLoS ONE 07/2012; 7(7):e41237.
+DOI:10.1371/journal.pone.0041237 · 3.23 Impact Factor

 [Show abstract][Hide abstract] ABSTRACT: Paranodal axoglial junctions are essential for the segregation of myelinated axons into distinct domains and efficient conduction of action potentials.
 Here, we show that netrin-1 and deleted in colorectal cancer (DCC) are enriched at the paranode in CNS myelin.
 We then address whether netrin-1 signaling influences paranodal adhesion between oligodendrocytes and axons.
 In the absence of netrin-1 or DCC function, oligodendroglial paranodes initially develop and mature normally but later become disorganized.
 Lack of DCC or netrin-1 resulted in detachment of paranodal loops from the axonal surface and the disappearance of transverse bands.
 Furthermore, the domain organization of myelin is compromised in the absence of netrin-1 signaling: K+ channels inappropriately invade the paranodal region, and the normally restricted paranodal distribution of Caspr expands longitudinally along the axon.
 Our findings identify an essential role for netrin-1 and DCC regulating the maintenance of axoglial junctions.

-The Journal of Neuroscience 11/2008; 28(43):11003-14. · 6.91 Impact Factor
+The Journal of Neuroscience : The Official Journal of the Society for Neuroscience 11/2008; 28(43):11003-14.
+DOI:10.1523/JNEUROSCI.3285-08.2008 · 6.34 Impact Factor